10 Best Diversion Safes

 Buying Guide

-Diversion safes work because they rely on camouflage rather than brute strength.
-The right pick depends on what you want to hide, where the safe will live, and how often you need to access it.
+Diversion safes rely on camouflage rather than brute strength, so the right pick depends on what you want to hide, where the safe will live, and how often you need to access it.
 The guidance below walks through the practical decisions that matter most when comparing the best diversion safes on the market.

 Sizing and Capacity